tseemann/abricate/README.md

 Mass screening of contigs for antimicrobial resistance or virulence genes.
 It comes bundled with multiple databases:
-Resfinder, CARD, ARG-ANNOT, NCBI BARRGD, NCBI, EcOH, PlasmidFinder, Ecoli_VF and VFDB.
+NCBI, CARD, ARG-ANNOT, Resfinder, NCBI, EcOH, PlasmidFinder, Ecoli_VF and VFDB.

 ## Is this the right tool for me?

 1. It only supports contigs, not FASTQ reads (including Genbank and .gz compressed files)
 2. It only detects acquired resistance genes, **NOT** point mutations
-3. It needs BLAST+ >= 2.2.30 and EMBOSS to be installed
+3. It needs BLAST+ >= 2.2.30 and `any2fasta` to be installed
-4. It's written in Perl
+4. It's written in Perl :camel:

 If you are happy with the above, then please continue!
 Otherwise consider using